stark1tty/awesome-PhD/README.md

 - [JEOPARDY LABS](https://jeopardylabs.com/): Create Jeopardy-style games for teaching, free.
 - [JOURNAL OF OPEN SOURCE EDUCATION](https://jose.theoj.org/about): The Journal of Open Source Education is an educator-friendly journal for publishing open-source educational materials and software.
 - [OER COMMONS](https://oercommons.org/): OER Commons is a public digital library of open educational resources.
 Explore, create, and collaborate with educators around the world to improve curriculum.
+- [WIKIEDUCATOR](https://wikieducator.org/Main_Page): WikiEducator is a community project working collaboratively with the Free Culture Movement towards incremental development of open educational resources.
 - [WIKIVERSITY](https://en.wikiversity.org/wiki/Wikiversity:Main_Page): Wikiversity is a Wikimedia Foundation project devoted to learning resources, learning projects, and research for use in all levels, types, and styles of education from pre-school to university, including professional training and informal learning.

 ### Templates